hujhax/austin-improv-wiki/Performers/Bryan 'LuBu' Roberts.md

 ## History
 Bryan (also referred to as "Lubu") performs regularly at [[Theatres/Coldtowne Theater|Coldtowne Theater]] and occasionally at Austin's other improv theaters.
-He was additionally a company member of [[Gnap!
+He was additionally a company member of [[Theatres/Gnap!
+Theater Projects|Gnap!
 Theater Projects]].

 Bryan originally began working as a contributor to Gnap!'s No Shame Theater, regularly providing comedy sketches.
 Shortly afterward, he joined [[Troupes/GigglePants|GigglePants]] as a member of its inaugural cast and began performing shortform improv.
 In 2006, he began classes at Coldtowne Theater, eventually emerging as a member of its first graduating class of improvisers (along with [[Performers/Cody Dearing|Cody Dearing]], Michael Williams, and Joel Keith).
 He was also a member of [[Troupes/Look Cookie|Look Cookie]], Coldtowne's first student troupe, and is the only member of the Coldtowne Mainstage cast to appear in all five Mainstage revues.
 In 2009 and 2010, he directed *[[Shows/Guilds Of Steel|Guilds Of Steel]]*, a show he created for Gnap!, to critical acclaim.